-In 2021/22, BHA will face challenges not only from Universal Credit but also the impact that Covid-19 may have on tenants' circumstances.
+BHA has faced challenges not only from Universal Credit but also the impact that Covid-19 and cost of living crisis may have on tenants' circumstances.

-We anticipate that rent arrears will increase for these reasons, although we are presently within our arrears target (Performance 2021/22 was 2.3%, compared with the current tenant arrears target of 3% of rent debit).
+We anticipate that rent arrears may increase for these reasons, we are presently above our arrears target (Performance 2023/24 was 3.8%, compared with the current tenant arrears target of 3% of rent debit).
 We will seek to mitigate the risks of arrears continuing to increase by:

-- Continuing BHA's current disciplines of effective arrears management, as reflected in our longterm performance results1 - Making contact with all new claimants, where possible, to explain the UC process in relation to rent and to discuss payment options - Encouraging direct payment of UC housing costs to BHA, and seeking to increase the number of UC recipients who agree to do this.
+- Continuing BHA's current disciplines of effective arrears management, as reflected in our longterm performance results - Contacting all new claimants, where possible, to explain the UC process in relation to rent and to discuss payment options - Encouraging direct payment of UC housing costs to BHA and seeking to increase the number of UC recipients who agree to do this.